Kirby: Right Back at Ya!: Home video releases

+Japan

+Throughout 2002–2004, all 100 episodes were released for rental on VHS and DVD by Avex Mode.

+On March 14, 2023, HAL Laboratory self-distributed a digitally remastered 10-disc Blu-Ray boxset containing all 100 episodes in Japan.
+Bonus features include the English dub for the first episode, the original pilot, and creditless openings and closings, while the set included a booklet containing interviews with the voice cast and storyboards for the first episode.
+The set was exclusively sold on the official Kirby online store for a limited time.

 North America

 The anime was released on DVD and VHS in the United States by 4Kids Entertainment Home Video and distributed by Funimation.
 The companies first released the anime in three volumes on VHS and DVD (alongside a fourth volume that was cancelled), each containing three episodes: